Glacitecture-Studios/syncra-engine/README.md

 ## Community

 We're currently in the process of setting up a Discord Server where you can discuss the Syncra Family of Applications!
-Join us once the engine hits beta for a special role~!
+Join us once the engine hits beta for a special role!

 ## License